 Laws can be changed by later generations of legislators but, if the separation of powers is operating correctly (5.2.8), the changing of a law requires a wider consensus than the support of the government of the day.
-Human Rights are often embodied in a Constitution, which can only be changed with a very large majority, as a way of making it less likely that they would be overridden in some future moment of stress (5.2.2).
+And human rights are often enshrined in a Constitution, which can only be changed with a large majority, as a way of making it less likely that they would be overridden in some future moment of stress (5.2.3).

-- They can protect individuals from oppression, by other people or by the government (188.8.131.52).
+● They can protect individuals from oppression, by other people or by the government (188.8.131.52).
 They should apply to everyone in a society, so that nobody feels excluded.

-- Human rights can support the exercise of judicial discretion, to validate interpretation of the law (220.127.116.11), to validate decisions made by judges.
+● Human rights can support the exercise of judicial discretion (220.127.116.11), to validate decisions made by judges.

-- The Geneva Convention on Refugees assigns rights to people fleeing from war or oppression (126.96.36.199).
+● The Geneva Convention on Refugees assigns rights to people fleeing from war or oppression (126.96.36.199).